berserkware/installies/docs/source/api.rst

    - The attribute to search in.
 You can search in the method, maintainers, and the submitter.
  * - k
    - The keywords to search.
+ * - distro
+   - The distro the script supports.
- * - supports
+ * - arch
-   - The linux distribution and architecture the script supports.
-Formatted as "architecture:distro".
+   - The architecture the script supportst.
-     You can replace the architecture or distro with "*" to match for any distro or architechture.
  * - actions
    - The actions the script supports.
  * - sort-by
    - The attribute to sort by.
-It can be by the version, last_modified, creation_date, and submitter.
+It can be by the score, version, last_modified, creation_date, and submitter.
  * - order-by
    - What to order the objects by.
 Can be "asc" (ascending), or "desc" (descending). defaults to ascending.
  * - page